THIS WEEK IS A BIT DIFFERENT...I WOULD LIKE YOU TO LEARN THE FOLLOWING TONE WORDS:

 This flexible term describes the variety, the conventions, and the purposes of the major kinds of writing.
 Sometimes referred to as modes of discourse.
 The rhetorical modes are what we are studying with each chapter: Narration, Description, Division and Classification, Comparison and Contrast, Process, Cause and Effect, Definition, and Argument and Persuasion

-(also called DIACOPE)-- Uninterrupted repetition, or repetition with
+EPIZEUXIS (also called DIACOPE)-- Uninterrupted repetition, or repetition with

 only one or two words between each repeated phrase.
 Poe might cry out, “Oh,